Anne Arrasmith: Curatorial work

 Jon Coffelt was the inaugural artist at Space One Eleven when it was founded by Arrasmith and Peter Prinz, opening in 1989 in Birmingham, AL.

-In 2000, Arrasmith curated "House and Garden: Twists on Domesticity", at Space One Eleven through a grant from the Andy Warhol Foundation for the Arts.
+In 2000, Arrasmith curated House and Garden: Twists on Domesticity, at Space One Eleven through a grant from the Andy Warhol Foundation for the Arts.
 The exhibition included the work of Karen Rich Beall and Jon Coffelt.
 This exhibition also included a catalog with a foreword by David Moos.
 In this exhibition, Beall exhibited realistic tableau life-size sculpture while Coffelt hand-sewed more than 250 miniature garments that were exhibited as memory sculptures.

-"Art on the Inside", a self-portrait exhibition of prisoners who are part of the Alabama Prison Arts + Education Program incorporating drawings, paintings, poems and stories.

-"BAMA" curated in 2004, included the works of Amy Pleasant, Annie Kammerer Butrus and Jane Timberlake, three of Birmingham's most promising artists.

-"Suspended in Conflict" in 2005 was the work of three established artists that was created based on introspection and the intense questions raised by a rapidly changing Southern culture.
+Art on the Inside, a self-portrait exhibition of prisoners who are part of the Alabama Prison Arts + Education Program incorporating drawings, paintings, poems and stories.
+BAMA, curated in 2004, included the works of Amy Pleasant, Annie Kammerer Butrus and Jane Timberlake, three of Birmingham's most promising artists.
+Suspended in Conflict in 2005 was the work of three established artists that was created based on introspection and the intense questions raised by a rapidly changing Southern culture.
 It featured Darius Hill, Larry Jens Anderson, and James Emmette Neel and was funded by a grant from the Andy Warhol Foundation for the Visual Arts.

-"UpSouth", partially funded by the Andy Warhol Foundation for the Visual Arts and the National Endowment for the Arts, was curated and organized by Arrasmith and traveled to several venues across Birmingham, AL in one day, including Space One Eleven, Birmingham Civil Rights Institute, the Visual Arts Gallery of University of Alabama at Birmingham, and Agnes.
+UpSouth, partially funded by the Andy Warhol Foundation for the Visual Arts and the National Endowment for the Arts, was curated and organized by Arrasmith and traveled to several venues across Birmingham, AL in one day, including Space One Eleven, Birmingham Civil Rights Institute, the Visual Arts Gallery of University of Alabama at Birmingham, and Agnes.

-"Politics, Politics: Nice Artists Explore the Political Landscape" curated by Arrasmith and Peter Prinz was funded by the Andy Warhol Foundation and included Pinky Bass, Clayton Colvin, Peggy Dobbins, Randy Gachet, Binx Newton, Arthur Price, Jules Trobaugh, Paul Ware, and Stan Woodard.
+Politics, Politics: Nice Artists Explore the Political Landscape was curated by Arrasmith and Peter Prinz was funded by the Andy Warhol Foundation and included Pinky Bass, Clayton Colvin, Peggy Dobbins, Randy Gachet, Binx Newton, Arthur Price, Jules Trobaugh, Paul Ware, and Stan Woodard.

-Arrasmith included numerous artists' books into her exhibitions including the works of, among others, Sara Garden Armstrong, Pinky Bass, Jon Coffelt, Edith Frohock, Lee Isaacs, Mary Ann Sampson, and Marie Weaver.
+Arrasmith included numerous artists' books into her exhibitions, including the works of artists including Sara Garden Armstrong, Pinky Bass, Jon Coffelt, Edith Frohock, Lee Isaacs, Mary Ann Sampson, and Marie Weaver.